Energy in Malawi: Hydroelectricity

 The majority of the country's hydroelectric power stations are situated in the Southern Region of the country, specifically on the Shire River.
 Total grid-connected hydropower is 351 megawatts.
 This is expected to increase to 369 megawatts, when the 18 megawatts Tedzani IV Hydroelectric Power Station is completed in 2020.

 With peak demand of 350 megawatts and growing at about 6 percent annually, the Malawian grid has very little flexibility.
 This has exposed the country to severe, recurrent load-shedding.
 It has also stunted big industrial and manufacturing projects, especially in the areas of mining and processing, slowing national development and curtailing job creation.

-The hydro-potential of the Shire River is estimated at about 600 MW, and another 400 megawatts of potential exists on smaller rivers including Songwe River, South Rukuru River, Dwangwa River and Bua River.
+The hydro-potential of the Shire River is estimated at 600 MW, and another 400 megawatts of potential exists on smaller rivers including Songwe River, South Rukuru River, Dwangwa River and Bua River.
 Smaller off-grid untapped potential exists on smaller rivers scattered around the county.